muygalan/100-days-of-code/log.md

 ### Day 21: April 2nd, 2018

-**Today's Progress**: Began Team Treehouse's "Git Basics" course and went through a view preliminary video modules.
+**Today's Progress**: Began Team Treehouse's "Git Basics" course and went through a few preliminary video modules.
 I also spent some time configuring this program I purchased called Freeter.
 Added tabs with Team Treehouse links, Sublime Text, and Command Line shortcuts for easy access.

 **Thoughts:** It's been little over half a month since I conscientiously studied or toyed with code.
 (Kinda-sorta - I have actually been adding to my own personal mkdocs.)
 Although I'm somewhat familiar with the very basics of Git, I definitely can use a refresher and especially want to master more of the essential functions such as branching and merging.
 I also have been configuring a new dashboard program downloaded called Freeter.
 It's amazing thus far (although it has some shortcomings.)